Learning to ride.

 We had a fairly quiet day looking around town and doing a small horse ride up into the protected highland areas above the town.
 The pictures will tell the tail, we just need to find a good internet connection before we can upload these...

-We spend the night drinking beer with a Mexican and a Brit while watching the footy.
+We spent the night drinking beer with a Mexican and a Brit while watching the footy.
 A very pleasant day.

 9 September 2010

 Off comes the tire again, to discover the blown patch.
-We quickly fix it and we test it, only to discover that the tube was not holding air.
+We quickly fixed it and we tested it, only to discover that the tube was not holding air.
 With no water to test it, we give up on the tube and organise a tow on dusk.
-We´re on the couta (toll road), so no one stops to help.
+We're on the couta (toll road), so no one stops to help.
 After stashing half of our gear in the bushes, an locking the bike to a fence, we give up and ride back, on one bike, to the toll station The local motorway guys are pretty helpful, they order a tow truck and stay with us until it arrives and we finally make it to a hotel in Rio Verde near midnight.
-Lucky for us they were good guys, and the get us a great deal on a hotel in town.
+Lucky for us they were good guys, and they got us a great deal on a hotel in town.

 9 September 2010

 We headed south east through SLP looking for an easy route that would take us to friends in Xalapa, Veracruz.
-A tyre blow out on my bike was very un-nerving, and resulted in a few days in Rio Verde, where we also visited the beautiful Laguna del Media Luna - some of the clearest springs we have even been in.
+A tyre blow out on my bike was very unnerving, and resulted in a few days in Rio Verde, where we also visited the beautiful Laguna del Media Luna - some of the clearest springs we have ever been in.

 11 September 2010

 From there, with a new tyre, we headed towards Xilitla.
 Xilitla contains the most magical garden I have even been in (Las Pozas de Edward James).
-Its surrealist sculptures, set in stunning temperate rain forest were truely unreal and one of the 'tourist' highlights so far.
+Its surrealist sculptures, set in stunning temperate rainforests, were truly unreal and one of the tourist highlights so far.
 If you have ever read the books of Enid Blyton you are in for a treat.
 From there, it was a fast track south out of the mountains to the coastal plains and down to Veracruz and then Xalapa.
 We missed some of the tourist destinations, but we were already a month late getting down to Xalapa.

 12 September 2010